Hello! Welcome to Everything Is Amazing - a newsletter about curiosity, attention and wonder.

 This is, at its heart, a science newsletter.
 It’s driven by the discoveries and the research into the ways we perceive the world, all the things that get in the way (inside & outside of our minds), and the amazing benefits for your health, your mood and your ability to think clearly - for truly, there are amazing benefits - that come from living a life more curiously, as suggested by all the current research.

-And one of the things I do here is to go explore how little I actually know about the world, to search of a good source of those “wow!” moments that make you feel more wide-eyed and hopeful about everything - and to try to uncover, for me and for you, things that we both never knew we didn’t know.
+One of the things I do here is to go explore how little I actually know about the world, to search of a good source of those “wow!” moments that make you feel more wide-eyed and hopeful about everything - and to try to uncover, for me and for you, things that we both never knew we didn’t know.

 (I also give you challenges, so you can go do things yourself.
 If you want to!
 But they’ll be fun, I promise - or at least mildly diverting.
 All the science says so.)